 The average residential customer received a PPA credit of \$2 in 2016, paid \$16 in 2017 and is anticipated to pay \$21 in 2018.
-The utility expects customers to save \$22 in 2019 with the PPA base adjustment.
+The Utility expects customers to save \$22 in 2019 with the PPA base adjustment.
 Again, whether a customer pays or receives a credit is due to natural fluctuations in the purchased power market, and that fluctuation will impact the PPA moving forward.
-With the base adjustment, the average resident can now expect to pay \$8 in 2019, versus the original \$30, \$19 in 2020 and receive a credit of \$23 in 2021.
+With the base adjustment, the average resident can now expect to pay \$8 in 2019, versus the original \$30, \$19 in 2020, and receive a credit of \$23 in 2021.

 - 3. Implement an early payoff of the loan from the Water Utility by the end of 2018.
 This action results in interest expense savings of \$456,000 for the Electric Utility fund by paying off the loan two years early. - 4.
 Increase capital budget spending from \$12 million to \$14 million per year over the next 3 years.

-The Electric Utility has slowly built back up its capital spending over the years to \$12 million as its financial position has improved and become stable.
-This conservative approach has caused a backlog of maintenance work on the utility's mainline feeders and a slowdown of cable replacement work within subdivisions.
-For the next three years, the Electric Utility is proposing to invest an additional \$2 million per year on infrastructure to catch up on this back log while continuing to complete planned and reactive work on the system to mitigate future risk of significant outages to customers.
+As the Utility's financial position has improved and become stable, it has slowly built back up its capital spending to \$12 million.
+This conservative approach has caused a backlog of maintenance work on the Utility's mainline feeders and a slowdown of cable replacement work within subdivisions.
+For the next three years, the Electric Utility is proposing to invest an additional \$2 million per year on infrastructure to catch up on this back log while continuing to complete planned, and reactive, work on the system to mitigate future risk of significant outages to customers.